chris-jan-trapp/Tachy2GIS/README.md

-**Dependencies:** *Tachy2GIS reqires pyshp to run.
-If you don't have it already (test this by typing `import shapefile` in a python console), you can get it here: [https://github.com/GeospatialPython/pyshp] or via `pip`.
+**Dependencies:** *Tachy2GIS 3D-Viewer requires vtk to run.
+If you don't have it already (test this by typing `import vtk` in a python console), see **Installation**.
 Alternatively you can use pipenv to handle the dependencies for you, see the section **Developer Notes** further down for more info on this.*

+*You need at least QGIS version 3.10.7.
+This is because there are issues in previous versions when creating geometry from Well-known text.
+Your Total Stations **Data Output** setting has to be set to `Interface` and the **GSI Mask** setting has to be set to `Mask2` to be able to read coordinates from GSI.
+To use Bluetooth, you need a Bluetooth driver like `Bluetooth Stack for Windows by Toshiba` that merges the input and output COM port into one.*

 **Restrictions:** *Tachy2GIS is at this moment restricted to Leica Totalstations and the Leica GSI 8/16 data format.
 It has been tested with the TPS400- and TS06-series.
 The functionality with other systems or formats has not been tested.*

-**Known Issues:** *There's a problem with "Map Refresh" in QGIS 3.0.3.
-Resulting from this the "Object Count" of a new and empty layer stays at "0" and you can't zoom in to the measured objects.
-As a workaround make a copy of the layer and zoom in then.*
+**Known Issues:** Points don't get rendered on certain integrated graphics cards.
+This can be fixed by removing all lines with RenderPointsAsSpheresOn() in `visualization.py`.
+Points will then be displayed as squares.

 **Funding:** *Free software isn't necessarily produced for free.
 The development of Tachy2GIS has been funded by the [Archeological Museum of Hamburg](https://amh.de/) and the [German Archeological Institute](https://www.dainst.org/).
 If you want to get into the boat, feel free to contact us.*

+## Installation

+#### Windows

+First, you have to install vtk.
+Open the OSGEO4W.bat in your main QGIS folder and type in `py3_env`.
+Then you can use pip to install vtk:

+`python -m pip install vtk`

+Now you can either install Tachy2GIS 3D-Viewer directly from zip in QGIS, or unpack it into your QGIS Plugins folder (QGIS restart required): `%APPDATA%\QGIS\QGIS3\profiles\default\python\plugins`

 # Tachy2GIS: Concepts and Architecture

-Tachy2GIS (henceforth 'T2G') enales you to create geometries directly form tachymeter input while at the same time adding vertices manually.
-Manually generated vertices snap to features that are already present, in order to avoid overlapping features or holes between directly adjactant geometries.
+Tachy2GIS (henceforth 'T2G') enables you to create geometries directly from tachymeter input while at the same time adding vertices manually.
+Manually generated vertices snap to features that are already present, in order to avoid overlapping features or holes between directly adjacent geometries.
 T2G consists of four main elements:

 *   The main dialog window which allows to connect to a tachymeter, preview vertices that are generated and select the source layer
-*   The field dialog that allows editing of the atribute values of new geometries and the selection of the target layer.
+*   The field dialog that allows editing of the attribute values of new geometries and the selection of the target layer.
 The concept of source- and targetlayer will be explained later
 *   The vertex picker map tool, that is used to add existing vertices to a new geometry by clicking on or near them
 *   The vertex list that works behind the scenes to make all the above possible.
-It handles vertex snapping, displaying of current vertices and export of gemetries.
+It handles vertex snapping, displaying of current vertices and export of geometries.

 ## Source- and targetlayer